carbon-language/carbon-lang/llvm/docs/CommandGuide/bugpoint.rst

 **--compile-command** *command*

  This option defines the command to use with the **--compile-custom** option to compile the bitcode testcase.
+The command should exit with a failure exit code if the file is "interesting" and should exit with a success exit code (i.e. 0) otherwise (this is the same as if it crashed on "interesting" inputs).

-This can be useful for testing compiler output without running any link or execute stages.
+ This can be useful for
+ testing compiler output without running any link or execute stages.
 To generate a reduced unit test, you may add CHECK directives to the testcase and pass the name of an executable compile-command script in this form: